kjosib/kjosib.github.io/kick_off.md

 Because the kick-off is designed to align the momentum of a team, you need immediate follow-up, loudly and with much fanfare, to make sure everyone knows where to find the resulting artifacts.
-And I do mean *everyone*, all the way from the executive sponsor to the high-school drop-out pushing a broom for minimum wage.
+And I do mean *everyone*, all the way from the executive sponsor to the summer intern.
-(Digression:
-That drop-out makes it so we can work.
-What's *our* best alternative to clean hallways?
-Is he compensated accordingly?)

 And again, you'll need another larger cycle of follow-up to make sure the effects stick across time and space.
 See that your lieutenants are getting their own people aligned on mission accordingly.